hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 Thumbprints to COSE Key structures.

-Additionally, we would like to thank Carsten Bormann, Ilari Liusvaara, Laurence Lundblade, Daisuke Ajitomi, Michael Richardson, Mike Jones, and Brendan Moran for their feedback.
+Additionally, we would like to thank Carsten Bormann, Ilari Liusvaara, Laurence Lundblade, Daisuke Ajitomi, Michael Richardson, Michael B. Jones, and Brendan Moran for their feedback.